islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - How do you take **decision**s?
 Who takes which ones and when?
 What decisions are taken at each "level"?
 - How do you **communicate**?
 How do you get **feedback** in all the needed directions?
 - How do you keep the whole organisation **aligned**?
+- Do you consider the company a **remote-first** one?
+E.g. is there any company or team event which does not happen online?
+Can I enjoy my own local bank holidays?
+Will you pay for any expense related with an on-site gathering?
 - What do you **enjoy** the most from working there?
 - Tell me something that you don't like here.
 What would you like to be different, why and how?
 - What are the current main **challenges** for the company? (product and technical challenges)